xma711/notebook/machine_learning/pca/README.md

 and it is a n x n matrix.

-Note that the principle component is the principle component of the data set xi, not the principle component of the covariance matrix!!!
+Note that the principle component is the principle component of the data set xi, not the principle component of the covariance matrix!
 The covariance matrix is just an intermediate thing we need.
-However, these principle components are the eigenvectors of the covariance matrix, not the eigenvectors of the data set xi!!!!
+However, these principle components are the eigenvectors of the covariance matrix, not the eigenvectors of the data set xi.
-(must understand this one well!!!)

-There, given a data set xi, the eigenvectors of its covariance matrix C are the principle components of xi!!!!
+There, given a data set xi, the eigenvectors of its covariance matrix C are the principle components of xi.

 To obtain q, we need to maximize V subject to ||q|| = 1.
 (when q is a unit vector, the vector product between xi and q is the real distance of xi on q.)